-For example, social media might sound really easy but there is a huge difference from having a personal social media page to using it for a business.
+For example, social media might sound really easy but there is a huge difference between having a personal social media page to using it for a business.
 You need to be thinking a little more strategically.

-What about how efficient you are at running your business, do you need KPIs (key performance indicators) – do you even know what they are?
+What about how efficient you are at running your business?
+Do you need KPIs (key performance indicators) – do you even know what they are?